anitaa1990/ConstraintLayout-Sample/README.md

 A demo app to showcase constraint layout implementation in Android

-Please checkout the medium article [here](https://medium.com/@anitaa_1990/learning-to-implement-constraintlayout-in-android-8ddc69fe0a1a) for a detailed explanation.
+Please checkout the medium article [here](https://medium.com/@anitaa_1990/learning-to-implement-constraintlayout-in-android-8ddc69fe0a1a) for a detailed explanation on how to build the above user interface.

-<h3>Build a Responsive UI with ConstraintLayout</h3>

 <img src="https://github.com/anitaa1990/ConstraintLayout-Sample/blob/new_changes/media/demo.gif" width="300" style="max-width:100%;"></br></br>

+<h3>Some of the common concepts in ConstraintLayout</h3>

 <b>1.
 How to set Aspect Ratio:</b>